Statewide Down Syndrome Awareness

 Down Syndrome Awareness Walks

 The Down Syndrome Association of Wisconsin hosts seven Down Syndrome Awareness Walks throughout Wisconsin each year, bringing together more than 7,000 walkers, runners, rollers, strollers, donors, partners, and volunteers all for one cause: to raise awareness for full access, full acceptance, and full life in our communities.
-Stay tuned for information about Awareness Walks around the state in 2018!
+Click here for more information on all of our 2018 Awareness Walks!

 Statewide Parent's First Call

 Through the Parent's First Call Program, DSAW increases awareness of the value of people with Down syndrome in our lives amongst medical professionals and newly diagnosed parents.
 For many parents, a diagnosis can be a confusing time -- Parent's First Call offers 24/7 resources and support for parents, helping them see a full picture of what life is like raising a child with Down syndrome.

 DSAW offers gold-star resources to parents, community members, and medical professionals about Down syndrome, such as recent scholarly publications, noted news articles, and more.
 Stay up to date here.